By BHS and AshenDream

 So you claim.

-Now, one last time before we begin… give me your word that you won't offer to make contracts with them.
+Now, one last time before we begin… give me your word that you won't make contracts with them.
+No offers, no wishes, and no contracts, is that clear?

 "… and it really stinks, doesn't it?"